 Now that the cover plate and insulation are out of the way, you should see a red button.

-There’s a good chance that the button has actually been labeled as the reset button.
-This is a sign you are in the right place.
+There’s a good chance that the button has actually been labeled as the reset button – which is pretty helpful!

 You need to press the reset button firmly.
 There are some situations where it might be sticky, particularly if you have not pressed it in a while.
 If that is the case, you may want to clean it before you press it.